prismlab/verified_ocaml_gc/README.md

 **Important note:** It is well known [^1][^2] that the F* proofs are unstable due to the non-determinism introduced by the SMT solver.
-Hence, it is very likely that the type checking may fail.
+Hence, it is very likely that the type checking may fail to complete.
+We expect more engineering work will make the proofs robust across different machines.
+The `proof` directory includes `hints/` directory with hints file generated for the fstar files which are only generated when the code type checks.

 [^1]: https://github.com/FStarLang/FStar/wiki/rlimits%3A-Machine-Independent-Resource-Limits-for-Deterministic-Execution
 [^2]: https://github.com/FStarLang/FStar/wiki/Robust%2C-replayable-proofs-using-unsat-cores%2C-%28aka%2C-hints%2C-or-how-to-replay-verification-in-milliseconds-instead-of-minutes%29